JannieI/canvas-workstation-V3/src/app/roadmap.md

    This could be useful for comparisons, or required in some cases.
 5. Add start-row-number (ala Fredd files)
 6. Can Transformations do Group By !?
+7. Combinations - needs proper design.
+Union can be any number, picked from a list of existing Datasets.
+Datasets added after the Union has been defined, has to be added manually.
+Datasets can also be removed from the Union.
+Can also delete a Union.
+8. Add Remove Dataset logic and UI.
+When removing a Dataset, it validates that not used in a Widget, Shape or Combination.
+If so, then cannot be removed.
+If removed, all resultsets stored for it must be removed as well.

 **Admin module**